 Scope of Accounting

-The scope implies the field or area which accounting covers.
+The scope implies the field or area that accounting covers.
 Since accounting is necessary for all human activities, the field of accounting is very wide.
 The scope of accounting are:

 Limitations of Accounting